alsa-project/hitaki-rs/README.rst

   * https://github.com/alsa-project/libhitaki

+* The crates are available in `crates.io <https://crates.io/>`_ as well.

-The latest release is version 0.0.90.
+* The latest release is version 0.0.91.
+This is pre-release to publish crates in crates.io.

 License
 =======